metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_nginx_proxy_v1alpha1_manifest.md

 Optional:

-- `disable_http2` (Boolean) DisableHTTP2 defines if http2 should be disabled for all servers.Default is false, meaning http2 will be enabled for all servers.
+- `disable_http2` (Boolean) DisableHTTP2 defines if http2 should be disabled for all servers.
+Default is false, meaning http2 will be enabled for all servers.
-- `ip_family` (String) IPFamily specifies the IP family to be used by the NGINX.Default is 'dual', meaning the server will use both IPv4 and IPv6.
+- `ip_family` (String) IPFamily specifies the IP family to be used by the NGINX.
+Default is 'dual', meaning the server will use both IPv4 and IPv6.
+- `rewrite_client_ip` (Attributes) RewriteClientIP defines configuration for rewriting the client IP to the original client's IP. (see [below for nested schema](#nestedatt--spec--rewrite_client_ip))
 - `telemetry` (Attributes) Telemetry specifies the OpenTelemetry configuration. (see [below for nested schema](#nestedatt--spec--telemetry))

+<a id="nestedatt--spec--rewrite_client_ip"></a>
+### Nested Schema for `spec.rewrite_client_ip`

+Optional:

+- `mode` (String) Mode defines how NGINX will rewrite the client's IP address.
+There are two possible modes: - ProxyProtocol: NGINX will rewrite the client's IP using the PROXY protocol header. - XForwardedFor: NGINX will rewrite the client's IP using the X-Forwarded-For header.
+Sets NGINX directive real_ip_header: https://nginx.org/en/docs/http/ngx_http_realip_module.html#real_ip_header
+- `set_ip_recursively` (Boolean) SetIPRecursively configures whether recursive search is used when selecting the client's address from the X-Forwarded-For header.
+It is used in conjunction with TrustedAddresses.
+If enabled, NGINX will recurse on the values in X-Forwarded-Header from the end of array to start of array and select the first untrusted IP.
+For example, if X-Forwarded-For is [11.11.11.11, 22.22.22.22, 55.55.55.1], and TrustedAddresses is set to 55.55.55.1/32, NGINX will rewrite the client IP to 22.22.22.22.
+If disabled, NGINX will select the IP at the end of the array.
+In the previous example, 55.55.55.1 would be selected.
+Sets NGINX directive real_ip_recursive: https://nginx.org/en/docs/http/ngx_http_realip_module.html#real_ip_recursive
+- `trusted_addresses` (Attributes List) TrustedAddresses specifies the addresses that are trusted to send correct client IP information.
+If a request comes from a trusted address, NGINX will rewrite the client IP information, and forward it to the backend in the X-Forwarded-For* and X-Real-IP headers.
+If the request does not come from a trusted address, NGINX will not rewrite the client IP information.
+TrustedAddresses only supports CIDR blocks: 192.33.21.1/24, fe80::1/64.
+To trust all addresses (not recommended for production), set to 0.0.0.0/0.
+If no addresses are provided, NGINX will not rewrite the client IP information.
+Sets NGINX directive set_real_ip_from: https://nginx.org/en/docs/http/ngx_http_realip_module.html#set_real_ip_from This field is required if mode is set. (see [below for nested schema](#nestedatt--spec--rewrite_client_ip--trusted_addresses))

+<a id="nestedatt--spec--rewrite_client_ip--trusted_addresses"></a>
+### Nested Schema for `spec.rewrite_client_ip.trusted_addresses`

+Optional:

+- `type` (String) Type specifies the type of address.
+Default is 'cidr' which specifies that the address is a CIDR block.
+- `value` (String) Value specifies the address value.

 <a id="nestedatt--spec--telemetry"></a>
 ### Nested Schema for `spec.telemetry`